harens/checkdigit/docs/source/contributing.rst

     │   └── etc.
     └── tests

-Each new format goes into a separate file which is named accordingly.
-Similar formats (e.g. ISBN-10 and ISBN-13) should go in the same file.
+Each new format should go into a separate file which is named accordingly.

 Before submitting any new changes, please run the :code:`format.sh` and :code:`tests.sh` scripts beforehand.
 Thank you :)